lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 Profile {{RFC9483}}, in the following areas:

-* Adding new extended key usages for various CMP server types, e.g., registration authority and certification authority, to express the authorization of the certificate holder that acts as the indicated type of PKI management entity.
+* Added new extended key usages for various CMP server types, e.g., registration authority and certification authority, to express the authorization of the certificate holder that acts as the indicated type of PKI management entity.

-* Extending the description of multiple protection to cover additional use cases, e.g., batch processing of messages.
+* Extended the description of multiple protection to cover additional use cases, e.g., batch processing of messages.

 * Use the type EnvelopedData as the preferred choice instead of EncryptedValue